unitedstates/contact-congress/documentation/schema.md

         options:
           max_length: 1234
     ```
 - `blacklist` (optional): This field is used to remove characters from text before it is entered.
 All removed characters will be replaced by a single whitespace.
 The value of this field can either be a series of characters or a regex.
-If using a regex, the value should start and with a `/` character.
+If using a regex, the value should start and end with a `/` character.
 Must be within an `options` block, like so:

     ```yaml
     - fill_in